Cost of Living: Teen quits college to help mum pay bills

 "Everything has gone up," she said.

 "It started with petrol.
 That was a huge hit because we had to put more and more in each week.
 Before you'd know exactly how much you'd need each week.
-After that I started to notice how the weekly shop was getting more expensive."
+After that I started to notice how the weekly shop was getting more expensive.

 "It's life changing, isn't it.
 We have to think about so many things and that is real hard work when you are a single parent and juggling so many things."